This spring unit will run from Thursday November 12th to Wednesday December 2nd inclusive.

 Recognised Enriched Air Nitrox qualification

-A current occupational diving medical completed within 11 months of the start date of the course
+A current occupational diving medical completed within 12 months of the end of the course

-Ability to pass UTAS swim test (details available from Diving Officer or Unit Coordinator).
+Ability to pass UTAS swim test (details available from Diving Officer or Unit Coordinator) prior to the practical components of the course.

 This unit requires unit co-ordinator approval for enrolment.
 The course is run as an intensive 3 week block; please confirm the dates with the unit coordinator